- British English language teacher and language teaching theorist, active as an ELT author in particular from the 1950s until the 1970s.

-- Born in Greece in 1918
+- Born in 1918 in Greece

-- Educated at the University of Cambridge
+- Educated at Cambridge University

-- 1979 – (with M. Dobbyn) A Teacher Training Course for Teachers of EFL (Cassell, 1979).
+- In 1979, Cassell published his A Teacher Training Course for Teachers of EFL.

-- died in 2008, in Jersey
+- Hill died in 2008, in Jersey.

 1) Hill, L.A.
 1967.
 Selected Articles on the Teaching of English as a Foreign Language.
 Oxford: Oxford University Press.